Indore: Princely State (Indore/Holkar State)

 The Holkar State Darbar (Court) was composed of many Jagirdars, Sardars, Istamuradars, Mankaris and Zamindars.

 Post-independence

 After India's independence in 1947, Holkar State, along with several neighbouring princely states, acceded to the Indian Union.
 On 1 November 1956, when Madhya Bharat was merged into Madhya Pradesh, Indore became part of the newly formed state.
 Indore a city today of nearly 4.5 million (2018) residents, has been transformed from a traditional commercial urban centre into the modern dynamic commercial capital of the state.
+In December 2025, a drinking water contamination incident occurred in Bhagirathpura, a neighbourhood of Indore.
+The incident resulted in the deaths of 21 people, while approximately 1,400 residents experienced gastrointestinal symptoms consistent with a waterborne infection.

 Geography

 Climate

 Indore lies on a borderline between a tropical savanna climate (Aw) and a humid subtropical climate (Köppen climate classification Cwa).
 Because of its high elevation the climate is much more moderate compared to the North Indian plains, even during the hottest months the nights are relatively cool, which is known as Shab-e-Malwa.
 Three distinct seasons are observed: summer, monsoon and winter.
 The coldest temperature was 1.1 C on 27 December 1936.

 Indore gets moderate rainfall of 700 to 800 mm during June–September due to the southwest monsoon.

 Indore has been ranked 6th best "National Clean Air City" (under Category 1 >10L Population cities) in India.